yarrabowmen/yarrabowmen.github.io/content/lessons.md

   alt="Yarra Bowmen banner"
 >}}

 ## Come and Try Sessions

 If you are new to archery and would like to try archery, contact Astin at [Mobile Archery](https://mobilearchery.com.au/) for a come'n'try session or lessons at the range.

 Another alternative is [Ambrose Archery](https://ambrosearchery.com.au/) to get stated indoors.

 Our weekly shoot is from 0800-1100 on Sunday mornings at the club.
-This is the best time to catch a committee member in person to talk about club membership should you choose to persue archery beyonf come'n'try sessions.
+This is the best time to catch a committee member in person to talk about club membership should you choose to pursue archery beyond come'n'try sessions.